nvmwill/nexmo-developer/_documentation/en/meetings/overview.md

 <iframe src="Meeting link here" title="Embedded Meeting"></iframe>
 ```

+This is currently supported both desktop and mobile using the following browsers:

+* Desktop - Supported on Firefox and Chrome based browsers.
+* iOS 14+ - Supported on Safari, Edge or Firefox.
+* Android - Supported on Chrome or Samsung browser v14+.

 The meeting can be displayed in any size above 360PX, however the number of features available depends on the size of the iFrame:

 Feature | 360-500PX | 500-600PX | 600PX+